hemerson1/Deep-RL-Intro/Policy Gradients/README.md

 ## Extensions:
 - Implement a replay buffer
 - Implement a state-dependent baseline using a NN
-- Implement GAE-lamabda advantage estimation
+- Implement GAE-lambda advantage estimation
 - Expand the model to win a greater percentage of the games

 ## A Few Notes: